 Remote UE: A ProSe-enabled UE that communicates with a DN via a ProSe UE-to-Network Relay.

-Restricted ProSe Discovery: ProSe Direct Discovery that only takes place with explicit permission from the ProSe-enabled UE being discovered, according to TS 22.278 [7].For the purposes of the present document, the following term and definition given in TS 23.303 [3] apply:
+Restricted ProSe Discovery: ProSe Direct Discovery that only takes place with explicit permission from the ProSe-enabled UE being discovered, according to TS 22.278 [7].

+ProSe Application ID: The ProSe Application ID is an identity of a Prose service, identifying application related information for the ProSe-enabled UE.
+The ProSe Application ID could be assigned by the third-party platform or the PLMN, or can be Traffic Descriptor as defined in TS 23.503 [9].

+For the purposes of the present document, the following term and definition given in TS 23.303 [3] apply: